TRANSITION FROM SCHOOL TO ADULT LIFE

 Stacey Villani, M.Ed., Program Director, Autism ABA Program, Northeast Arc.

-Transition age individuals who need more specialized clinical intervention can utilize Applied Behavior Analysis (ABA) therapy as one method of intervention.
-Although ASD itself is not considered a mental health disorder, research has shown that individuals with ASD can and often are at higher risk for experiencing co-occurring diagnoses that fall under the Mental Health umbrella.
+Transition age individuals might need more specialized clinical intervention such as Applied Behavior Analysis (ABA) therapy as one method of intervention.
+Although Autism Spectrum Disorder (ASD) itself is not considered a mental health disorder, research has shown that some individuals with ASD can be at risk for experiencing co-occurring diagnoses that fall under the Mental Health umbrella.
 Learn about how ABA can be helpful in the transition process.
+Also learn about the types of diagnosis and how services are accessed through the Department of Mental health and the 688 process.

-This workshop will also teach participants to identify when mental health supports are needed during transition between adolescence and adulthood.
-We will share how mental health affects us all!
+This workshop will teach participants to identify when supports are needed during transition between adolescence and adulthood, finding those resources and navigating services for the young adult and their families.

 A-3 Thinking About Housing